How Do Different Types of Water Affect Your Teeth?

 Straight Tap Water

-Some people are nervous about drinking tap water, because it can become contaminated or have potential negative health effects.
+More than half of U.S. consumers are nervous about contaminants in their drinking water or don’t know what’s in it, because it can become contaminated or have potential negative health effects.
 But if you’re worried about the health of your teeth and don’t want to add fluoride to your diet, tap water is the best option.
 The majority of towns and cities in the country offer safe, delicious tap water that gives you the vitamins and minerals you need without negatively affecting your health.

 You can also choose to drink distilled or reverse osmosis water.
 This water is devoid of all chemicals, vitamins, and minerals.
 It is considered by some to be the purest type of water.
 While distilled water is not harmful to your body or health overall, it certainly isn’t going to do your teeth any favors.
 As with other types of water, if you choose to drink distilled water, you’re going to have to do some extra work to protect your teeth.
 Otherwise, you’re opening yourself up to cavities and tooth decay.